hzozo/kubeedge_thesis_demo/README.md

 This is the instantiation of the just configured Bluetooth Gateway docker image.

-#### Execute below steps on the cloud node
+##### Execute below steps on the cloud node

 ```console
 $ cd kubeedge_thesis_demo
 $ kubectl create -f crds/kubeedge-bl-gw.yaml
 ```

-The App will subscribe to the `$hw/events/device/counter/twin/update/document` topic, and when it receives the expected control command on the topic, it will turn on/off the counter, also it will fresh counter value and publish value to `$hw/events/device/counter/twin/update` topic, then the latest counter status will be sychronized between edge and cloud.
+The app will publish to the `$hw/events/device/hudtemp/twin/update/document` topic, and when it receives the expected control command on the topic, it will turn on/off the counter, also it will fresh counter value and publish value to `$hw/events/device/counter/twin/update` topic, then the latest counter status will be sychronized between edge and cloud.

 At last, user can get the counter status at cloud side.